chriskonnertz/string-calc/README.md

 Bad usage examples:

 ```
 0.1.2         // Two periods
 2.2e3         // "e" will work in PHP code but not in a term
 7E-10         // "E" will work in PHP code but not in a term
+0xf4c3b00c    // Hexadecimal notation is not allowed
+0b10100111001 // Binary notation is not allowed
 ```

 Just for your information: From the tokenizer's point of view, numbers in a term are always positive.